asimwe1/rust_chatapp/site/guide/4-requests.md

   4. Any modifications to cookies are cleared before a catcher is invoked.
   5. Error catchers cannot invoke guards.
   6. Error catchers should not fail to produce a response.
+  7. Catchers are scoped to a path prefix.

 To declare a catcher for a given status code, use the [`catch`] attribute, which takes a single integer corresponding to the HTTP status code to catch.
 For